-Ross Island: Did Washington receiver just break Chris Johnson's 40 record?
+It's official: Washington receiver John Ross broke Chris Johnson's 40 record

-INDIANAPOLIS — Washington wide receiver John Ross’ first 40-yard attempt came in at an unofficial 4.22 seconds, which would be faster than Chris Johnson’s 2008 record of 4.24.
+INDIANAPOLIS — Washington wide receiver John Ross’ first 40-yard attempt came in at 4.22 seconds, which broke Chris Johnson’s 2008 record of 4.24.

 Put your shades on, folks.
 This is blinding.

-We’d say that Ross might want to suggest changing his footwear — he’s wearing Nike shoes — because of the Adidas offer to give any Johnson record-breaker his own island.
+Ross might want to suggest changing his footwear — he was wearing Nike shoes — because of the adidas offer to give any Johnson record-breaker his own island.
 But the Nikes apparently worked pretty well for Ross, record or not.

 For those wanting to see a second crack?
 Sorry — Ross opted to stand on his time, whatever it ends up chalking up at, and not run a second 40, per NFL Network.
 Why should he?
 That was a walk-off home run.